TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-09-21-eye-candy-written-to-consume.md

 ---
 # Choosing a Web Font:

-In our epic adventure of learning advanced web development together, we continue our dive into the world of text and typography
+In our epic adventure of learning advanced web development together, we continue our dive into the world of text and typography!

 **Typographic Relativism:**